lem0000ns/greatest_peaks_rag/README.md

 # NBA Players RAG

-A Retrieval-Augmented Generation (RAG) system that allows you to query and get insights from NBA players, using Wikipedia pages as context.
+A Retrieval-Augmented Generation (RAG) system that allows you to query and get insights from Harry Potter related lore, cited from hp-lexicon.org

 ## Setup